Daniel Andreas San Diego

 Daniel Andreas San Diego (born February 9, 1978) is an American domestic terrorism suspect who was listed on the FBI Most Wanted Terrorists list.
 He is a straight edge vegan environmentalist and animal liberationist who the FBI believes has unspecified ties to an Animal Liberation Brigade cell responsible for two bombings in 2003.
 San Diego is also believed by the FBI to have ties to Stop Huntingdon Animal Cruelty.

 In November 2024, San Diego was arrested near Conwy, Wales, by the UK's National Crime Agency, after more than 20 years on the run.
+In February 2026, Judge Samuel Goozee of the Westminster Magistrates' Court ruled that San Diego could be extradited to the United States.
+As of February 2026, the Home Secretary is yet to make the final decision, but Sky News noted that this is "expected to be a formality".

 Background

 San Diego was born on February 9, 1978 in Berkeley, California, and grew up in San Rafael, California.
 He attended Terra Linda High School.
 He took classes at College of Marin and worked at San Rafael High School's radio station, KSRH, listening to heavy metal and rock music.
 As a young man, he gave up drugs, alcohol, meat, and milk products, taking an interest in the straight edge movement and becoming vegan.

 At the time of the bombings, he lived in Schellville, California, a small community outside of Sonoma, where he worked as a computer specialist.
 His landlord described him as "very nice and personable," mentioned his claim to be starting a new business venture of vegan marshmallows made without gelatin, and said that he had never given the impression of holding radical views on animal rights.
 The FBI claims this was all an act.

 The FBI says that as a San Francisco Bay Area animal rights activist San Diego has ties to Stop Huntingdon Animal Cruelty (SHAC), an international campaign against Huntingdon Life Sciences (HLS), Europe's largest drug and chemical animal testing laboratory.
 Before the related bombings, SHAC targeted HLS customer Chiron and its employees with a series of actions, accusing them of being "puppy killers."